idavis/idavis.github.io/_posts/2019-07-21-pushing-images-to-devices.md

 layout: post
 title: "Jetson Containers - Pushing Images to Devices"
 date: 2019-07-21 6:00
-published: false
+published: true
-categories: jetson nano iot
+categories: jetson docker nvidia-docker nano iot xavier
 ---
 # Introduction

 If you haven't walked through the The [first post][] covering an introduction to Jetson containers, I'd recommend looking at it first.

-Compiling the CUDA samples for the Nano is really hard [compared to using the Xavier][].
-It doesn't have nearly the resources required.
+Compiling the CUDA samples for the Nano is really hard [compared to using the Xavier][] as it doesn't have nearly the resources required.
 We can get around this by compiling the container on the host.

 Once you completed [creating the dependencies image][] and [creating the JetPack images][], we can build the samples.